Kitware/vtk-book/VTKBook/05Chapter5.md

 ## 5.6 Types of Datasets

 A dataset consists of an organizing structure plus associated attribute data.
 The structure has both topological and geometric properties and is composed of one or more points and cells.
 The type of a dataset is derived from the organizing structure, and specifies the relationship that the cells and points have with one another.
-Common dataset types are shown in **Figure 5-7**.
+Common dataset types are shown in {ref}`Figure 5-7 <Figure-5-7>`.
 A dataset is characterized according to whether its structure is regular or irregular.
 A dataset is regular if there is a single mathematical relationship within the composing points and cells.
 If the points are regular, then the geometry of the dataset is regular.
 If the topological relationship of cells is regular, then the topology of the dataset is regular.
 Regular (or structured) data can be implicitly represented, at great savings in memory and computation.
 Irregular (or unstructured) data must be explicitly represented, since there is no inherent pattern that can be compactly described.
 Unstructured data tends to be more general, but requires greater memory and computational resources.

 ### Polygonal Data